dmpop/geofix/README.md

 #Geofix for Android

-[SL4A](https://code.google.com/p/android-scripting/) and [QPython](http://qpython.com/) Python script that obtains and stores geographical coordinates.
+[SL4A](https://code.google.com/p/android-scripting/) and [QPython](http://qpython.com/) Python script that obtains and stores geographical coordinates as well as provides the option to take an accompanying photo.
 The script acquires geographical coordinates using either the network or GPS.
 The obtained data is saved in a tab-separated text file and an SQLite database.

 ![](geofix-web/geofix-web.png)